Pingdom Check

 In the decade or so that the building has been in operation, around 200 cultural events have taken place there.
 The goal of the activities is to bring culture into people's everyday lives, giving old and young the opportunity to experience the arts within their community.

-Photo: Alþýðuhúsið's owner, artist Aðalheiður S Eysteinsdóttir (left), with daughter Brák Jónsdóttir (center), and Eyrarrósin's patron Eliza Reid (right).
+Photo: Alþýðuhúsið's owner, artist Aðalheiður S Eysteinsdóttir (left), with daughter Brák Jónsdóttir (center), and Eyrarrósin 2023's patron Eliza Reid (right).
 Photo credit: Hjalti Árnason.

 Eyrarrósin 2021

 Eyrarrósin 2021 was awarded to Handbendi, a professional puppetry and theater production company based in Hvammstangi in Northwest Iceland.
 Greta Clough, pictured below, is the artistic director and creative producer of Handbendi, which tours nationally and internationally with puppetry and theater productions for all ages.
-The company is also behind the HIP Festival - the Hvammstangi International Puppet Festival, held in October.
+The company is also behind the HIP Festival – the Hvammstangi International Puppet Festival, held every two years.

 Greta Clough pictured in Patreksfjordur holding a large bunch of flowers and the Eyrarrosin award